 An operating agreement is used by limited liability companies (LLC) to establish the operations of the business.
-An operating agreement for an LLC is very similar to by-laws that are used by legal corporations.
-Within the operating agreement is typically the terms agreed to by members of the LLC, including both day-to-day operating procedures as well as special circumstances.
+This document is similar for an LLC and is very similar to by-laws that are used by legal corporations.
+Typically, the terms agreed to by members of the LLC are listed, including both day-to-day operating procedures as well as special circumstances.

-If you’re ready to complete and file your LLC paperwork then you should also make sure you’re drafting an operating agreement to outline the rules for members of the LLC.
-This can protect your liability and make sure all members are on the same page with operating procedures and bound to them legally.
-My Company Works offers same-day LLC filing and we’ll provide you with an operating agreement for your state as a one-stop-shop.
+If you’re ready to complete and file your LLC paperwork then you should also make sure you’re drafting your business agreement to outline the rules for members of the LLC.
+This can protect your liability and make sure all members are on the same page with operating procedures and are bound to them legally.
+My Company Works offers same-day LLC filing and we’ll provide you with the right operating document for your state as a one-stop-shop.

-An operating agreement is a legally binding document used by members of an LLC to outline contingencies with their legal relationship within the business.
-Without an operating agreement then the owners of an LLC would be leaving to chance how a court wants to handle any potential future dispute amongst themselves.
+This agreement is a legally binding document used by members of an LLC to outline contingencies with their legal relationship within the business.
+Without it, the owners of an LLC would be leaving to chance how a court wants to handle any potential future dispute amongst themselves.

-If you have an LLC then it’s important to draft an operating agreement at the time of business formation.
-It’s not a legal requirement, in most states, for an LLC to have an operating agreement but it is recommended by many legal experts so that your business operations are protected for your needs.
+If you have an LLC then it’s important to draft this document at the time of business formation.
+It’s not a legal requirement in most states, for an LLC to have an official agreement on file, but it is recommended by many legal experts so that your business operations are protected for your needs.

-Every operating agreement is typically different because each business has different owners with unique circumstances and relationships.
-It’s important for some to have procedures in place for taking on money in the future while it’s important for others to establish what happens if one of the members of the LLC gets a divorce.
+It’s also important for some companies to have procedures in place to borrow money in the future and to establish what happens if one of the members of the LLC gets a divorce.

-Your operating agreement, and the terms it contains, should be unique to you and your business.
+The terms that apply to your business are unique, so it’s important to include information that applies directly to your business model.
 You should also include terms that will allow your business to operate differently than any state rules that don’t work for your business.
 For example, some states require all profits to be distributed equally, unless otherwise stated in your operating agreement.

-With those considerations, here’s a list of some of the most common terms you’ll want to think about including inside your LLC’s operating agreement:
+Here’s a list of some of the most common terms you’ll want to think about working into your LLC’s operating document:

-These rules are not a catch-all for what is included in all operating agreements but it should give you a good idea of what needs to go in yours.
-If you’re still not sure then you should contact legal counsel or an experienced company that helps business register LLCs.
+These rules are not a catch-all for what should be included in your organizational documents, but it should give you a good idea of what needs to go in yours.
+If you’re still not sure then you should contact legal counsel or an experienced company that helps businesses register LLCs.

-The requirements for operating agreements vary greatly by state.
-Many states don’t require you to create an operating agreement when you register your LLC, but some do.
-For example, Alabama, California, and Ohio all require you to have an operating agreement if your LLC has more than a single member.
-This is contrary to other states like Colorado and Connecticut that require an operating agreement for single-member LLCs.
+The requirements vary greatly by state.
+Many states don’t require this type of agreement when you register an LLC, but some do.
+For example, Alabama, California, and Ohio all require you to have an documented arrangement if your LLC has more than a single member.
+This is contrary to other states like Colorado and Connecticut that require official agreements for single-member LLCs.
 If you’re not sure which state to incorporate in, these are the types of things you should be thinking about.
 Consider our guide on where to form an LLC.

-The best action for any LLC is typically to have an operating agreement in effect.
-If you choose not to draft and execute an operating agreement then your business will be at the mercy of the state operating laws.
+If you choose not to draft and execute an legally-binding agreement, your business will be at the mercy of the state operating laws.
 This isn’t an ideal situation because you won’t be able to clearly define the operating procedures that are important to you and your business.

-Even if your state doesn’t require you to have an operating agreement, it’s a best practice to create one when you register your LLC.
+Even if your state doesn’t require you to have an operating agreement, it’s best to create one when you register your LLC.
 This is to make it clear how the operating procedures work within your business, even if you’re just a single-member LLC for now.
-Operating agreements can help protect your business from unfavorable laws or yourself by providing a shield of liability that the courts recognize.
+These legally-binding documents can help protect your business from unfavorable laws or yourself by providing a shield of liability that the courts recognize.
 When you register your LLC at MyCompanyWorks, you’ll get an operating agreement for your state!

 This entry was posted on Thursday, May 21st, 2020 at 9:46 am and is filed under Starting A Business, Corporate/LLC Compliance, Limited Liability Company, Small Biz Management.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.